datawire/spectra/docs/getting-started/03-cli.md

 curl -v -X POST http://localhost:4010/pet/

 < HTTP/1.1 422 Unprocessable Entity
-{"type":"UNPROCESSABLE_ENTITY","title":"Invalid request.
-Please contact Blackbird support for more details.","status":422,"detail":"Your request/response is not valid and the --errors flag is set, so Spectra is generating this error for you.
-Please contact Blackbird support for more details.","validation":[{"location":["request"],"severity":"Error","code":401,"message":"Invalid security scheme used"}]}
+{"type":"https://www.getambassador.io/docs/blackbird/latest/reference/mock-server-errors#unprocessable_entity","title":"Invalid request.","status":422,"detail":"Your request/response is not valid and the --errors flag is set, so Blackbird is generating this error for you.","validation":[{"location":["request"],"severity":"Error","code":401,"message":"Invalid security scheme used"}]}
 ```

 The response body contains the found output violations.